ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

 Should this local constraint assumption be violated, there is the potential for BMS to get trapped in a configuration basin that could be improbable to escape from.

+Miscellaneous Notes
+---

+Fundamental to the functioning of this idea is that the correlation length, however it's measured, is finite for generic tile sets and configurations.
+A finite correlation length means choosing a big enough block size, and 'soften' length, wil be able to resolve a section independent of the surrounding configuration.

+The question comes up on how to measure the various quantities analogous to correlation length and cluster size in use for percolation, the Ising model, etc.

+Here are some suggestions:

+* Create a large grid and do constraint propagation so that it's in an arc consistent state (AC3)
+  - Choose corners, boundaries and the center, then fix one 'center' tile to see how far the constraint propagation filters out
+  - Choose larger bundles of cells to fix the tiles therein and measure how far the constraints propagate
+* Generate a large set of resolved configurations and for each configuration:
+  - Choose corners, boundaries and the center
+  - Remove a block, potentially with non linear/planar boundaries, and make each cell wildcard
+  - Run constraint propagation on the fuzzed wildcard area
+  - Collect statistics on feasability of finding a solution for every tile value in the center of the removed area

 ---

 All content, unless specifically stated otherwise, is licensed under CC0 license.